satsinush/homelab/README.md

     * If you need to recover an account, you can retrieve email verification codes by running subcribing to your `YOUR USERNAME` topic in ntfy.
       * [Authelia Docs 🔗](https://www.authelia.com/integration/prologue/get-started/)
   * **🏠 Homelab Dashboard**
-    * Sign into the homelab dashboard using SSO.
-It's possible to sign in initially with a local account and map it to your SSO account, but this is not recommended.
+    * You can sign into the homelab dashbooard using either SSO or your local homelab username and password.
   * **📦 Portainer**
-    * Sign into Portainer using either SSO or your local homelab username and password.
+    * You can sign into Portainer using either SSO or your local homelab username and password.

 ### Congratulations! 🎉